thomasandersen77/integrationtest-mock-example/README.md

 ## Pre requisits
 Linux!
 And you need to have Docker, Docker Compose, Maven 3.x, Java 8 installed on your system to run this.
 They are all easy to Google, but in any case, here is a link: https://docs.docker.com/installation :)

+You should also install the Lombok plugin for IntelliJ or else you will get compiler errors.

 ## Run project

 First you need to run 'mvn install' to generate rest-services.jar into target.